exonum/exonum-doc/src/advanced/timestamping-tutorial.md

 use transactions::TimeTransactions;
 ```

-As we have logically subdivided the service code related to the
+As we have subdivided the code into several files corresponding to service
-backend into several modules, besides the imports, we have also indicated these
+modules, besides the imports, we also need to indicate these modules
-modules in [src/lib.rs][src/lib.rs]:
+in [src/lib.rs][src/lib.rs]:

 ```
 pub mod api;